-The housing sector including its institutions, laws and regulations, touches every single aspect of the economy of a country and has interface with practically every social development sector.
+The nature of the housing sector with its institutions, laws and regulations, is one that touches every single aspect of the economy of a country and has interface with practically every social development sector.
 People living in adequate homes have better health, higher chances to improve their human capital and seize the opportunities available in urban contexts.
 At the same time, a housing sector that performs well acts as a 'development multiplier' benefiting complementary industries, contributing to economic development, employment generation, service provision and overall poverty reduction.

 Broadly, for every job in the house-building sector, an additional 1.5 to 2 jobs are generally created in the construction materials and other input industries.
 The contributions of housing to urban prosperity are also evident.
-The UN-Habitat City Prosperity Initiative reveals that inadequate housing has negative effects on several other dimensions of urban prosperity.
+The UN-Habitat City Prosperity Initiative reveals indicates that inadequate housing has negative effects on several other dimensions of urban prosperity.
 Urban contexts with housing conditions below average experience poorer equity and inclusion, reduced urban safety and livelihood opportunities, and have neglected connectivity and provision of public space.

-Inadequate housing thus remains very much a global urban sustainability challenge but also a development opportunity.
-At the same time, the thematic area of 'adequate housing' and especially the term 'slums' are often highly politicized.
-More nuanced definitions of these terms would enable and support a more robust and measured debate, greater engagement by all key stakeholders and the development of specific recommendations for application within different contexts and places.
+Inadequate housing thus remains a global urban sustainability challenge, but also development opportunity.
+At the same time, the thematic area of 'adequate housing' and especially the term 'slums' - are often highly politicized.
+More nuanced definitions of these terms would enable and support a more robust and measured debate, greater engagement by all key stakeholders and the development of specific recommendations for application within each context and place.

 There are a number of interrelated terms that must be grappled with when considering an indicator for the SDG Target 11.1.
-They include housing affordability, inadequate housing, informal settlements and slums.
+They include inadequate housing and housing affordability, informal settlements and slums.

-1.1 Housing affordability
+Housing affordability

 One of the most daunting challenges of urbanization globally has been the provision of adequate housing that people can afford.
-Findings from the UN Global Sample of Cities show that people across all types of urban centres are not able to afford home ownership or even the cost of rental housing.
+Findings from the UN Global Sample of Cities1 show that people across all types of urban centres are not able to afford home ownership or even the cost of rental housing.
 In low-income countries for example, households need to save the equivalent of nearly eight times their annual household income in order to be able to afford the price of a standard house in their town or city.
-If they rent, most households have to commit more than 25 per cent of their monthly income to rent payments.
+If they rent, households have to commit more than 25 per cent of their monthly income to rent payments.2

 The affordability issue is affecting the developing and developed worlds alike.
-In Latin America, high house priceto-income ratio and inaccessible housing finance compel households to resort to informal solutions without the benefits of planning and safety regulations.
-In many parts of sub-Saharan Africa, less than 10 per cent of households are able to afford a mortgage for even the cheapest newly built house.
+In Latin America, high house price-to-income ratio and inaccessible housing finance compel households to resort to informal solutions without the benefits of planning and safety regulations.
+In many parts of Sub-Saharan Africa, less than 10 per cent of households are able to afford a mortgage for even the cheapest newly built house.
 In fact, African households face 55 per cent higher housing costs relative to their per capita GDP than in other regions.
 In many European countries, families, especially the youth, are severely cost burdened and have much less to spend on other necessities such as food, health, transport and clothing.
 In extreme circumstances, households are forced to leave their accommodation because of the inability to pay.
+The current migration crisis has worsened housing conditions in the region, a trend that seems set to continue in the next few years.